Every customer’s bill is different. However, you can help minimize an impact on your bill by visiting our water saving tips page.

-Our water comes from local aquifers and if the water level gets too low, there be less drinking water available for customers.
+Our water comes from local aquifers and if the water level gets too low, there will be less drinking water available for customers.
 Conserving water can help save on your bill because local groundwater districts may increase their customer fees when too much water is used.
 For more information about how you can conserve water, view our NextEra Water – Water Saving Tips page.

 In addition to our comprehensive Drought Contingency Plan, we have a year-round Water Conservation Program to increase the resilience of our systems.
 For example, we: